- 16x Prompt vs ChatGPT / Claude

 Access to Premium Models

-To use premium models like GPT-4 / Claude 3.5 Sonnet in Cursor, you need to either pay for API usage or use a paid plan.
+To use premium models like GPT-4.1 / Claude Sonnet 4 in Cursor, you need to either pay for API usage or use a paid plan.

 16x Prompt allows you to access these premium models for free, by utilizing your existing ChatGPT / Claude account and your existing paid monthly subscription.
 Simply copy-paste the final prompt generated in 16x Prompt into ChatGPT or Claude to use these models.

-16x Prompt also has built-in API integration for GPT-4 and Claude 3.5 Sonnet, allowing you to use these models directly within the app by entering your own API key (BYO API).
+16x Prompt also has built-in API integration for GPT-4.1 and Claude Sonnet 4, allowing you to use these models directly within the app by entering your own API key (BYO API).
 You can also compare the outputs of different models side by side.

 Pricing and Cost